nickreisner/Blackjack-Card-Counter/README.md

 - Two.png, Three.png, Four.png, Five.png, Six.png, Seven.png, Eight.png, Nine.png, Ten.png
 - Jack.png, Queen.png, King.png, Ace.png

-These templates are used for card identification through template matching.
+These templates are used for rank recognition through template matching.

 ## Algorithm Overview

+The system employs a multi-stage pipeline:

-1. **Preprocessing**: Convert image to grayscale and apply thresholding
+1. **Image Preprocessing**: Convert image to grayscale for reduced visual complexity
-2. **Edge Detection**: Use Canny edge detection to find card boundaries
+2. **Card Detection**: Use Canny edge detection to find card boundaries, then apply contour approximation to identify parallelogram-shaped cards
-3. **Contour Detection**: Find all contours in the edge image
-4. **Card Filtering**: Filter contours to find parallelogram-shaped cards
-5. **Card Extraction**: Extract individual cards using perspective transformation
-6. **Template Matching**: Match extracted cards against predefined templates
+3. **Rank Recognition**: Extract the top-left corner of each card, apply binary thresholding, isolate the rank character, and match against predefined templates
-7. **Blackjack Analysis**: Analyze dealer vs player hands and provide strategy recommendations
+4. **Strategy Recommendation**: Analyze dealer vs player hands and provide optimal move recommendations using basic blackjack strategy
-8. **Card Counting**: Track running count and calculate true count for betting suggestions
+5. **Card Counting**: Track running count using the Hi-Lo system and calculate true count for betting suggestions
-9. **Result Display**: Show HUD and console output with game analysis
+6. **Result Display**: Show heads-up display and console output with game analysis

+## Performance

+Based on testing with real-world images:
+- **Card Detection**: High precision and recall on both development and test sets
+- **Rank Recognition**: Accurate template matching with minimal false positives
+- **Strategy Recommendation**: Consistent strategic guidance with proper game state assessment

+## Limitations

+- **General Robustness**: Performance may degrade with overlapping cards, glare, or busy table patterns
+- **Point-of-View**: Optimized for bird's-eye view; angled perspectives may reduce rank recognition accuracy
+- **Game Scenarios**: Limited support for complex scenarios like card splitting

 ## Notes

 - The script works best with clear, well-lit images of playing cards
 - Cards should be roughly parallelogram-shaped (allowing for perspective distortion)
 - The minimum area parameter can be adjusted based on image resolution and card size
-- The minimum score parameter controls the confidence threshold for card matching
+- The minimum score parameter controls the confidence threshold for template matching
 - Use `--is-end` flag when analyzing images where all cards are visible (end of hand)
 - The script automatically distinguishes between dealer and player cards based on position
 - Strategy recommendations follow basic blackjack strategy rules